Health of your email list

 🚧

-In order to not send emails to inactive users, you can either filter your customers on a project level through Email List Hygiene Filter or create a segmentation that can be used as an audience for your campaign.
+To prevent emails from being sent to inactive users, you can either filter your customers on a project level Email List Hygiene Filter or create a segmentation that can be used as an audience for your campaign.

 Find below examples of how to build the segments in Bloomreach Engagement; keep the order of segments as listed here in order to keep proper results.